hyeshik/tailseeker/README.md

      ```sh
      # In case you have an access to a job queuing system of a cluster.
 Change 150 to the
      # maximum number of jobs that you can put into the queue at a time.
-     tailseeker run -c qsub -j 150
+     tseek run -c qsub -j 150

      # In case you have a single multi-core machine,
-     tailseeker run -j
+     tseek run -j
      ```

      All [Snakemake options](https://bitbucket.org/snakemake/snakemake/wiki/Documentation#markdown-header-all-options)
-     can be used in `tailseeker run`, too.
+     can be used in `tseek run`, too.

   7. Take a look at the `qcplots/` on the work directory.
 The plots there show how poly(A) length calling was accurate.